d3nnyyy/A-MazingJourney/README.md

 # A-Mazing Journey

 Welcome to the A-Mazing Journey!
 This project consists of a maze-solving game built with Spring Boot for the backend and React for the frontend.
 Players can navigate through a maze to reach the destination while visualizing their path and the optimal path.
-The project is deployed on Amazon Web Service ( AWS Elastic Beanstalk for backend and AWS S3 for frontend.
-Moreover, it manages continuous integration and deployment (CI/CD) using AWS CodePipeline and AWS CodeBuild.
+The project is deployed on Microsoft Azure, with Azure App Services for both the backend and frontend.
+Additionally, it manages continuous integration and deployment (CI/CD) using GitHub Actions for the backend and Azure DevOps Pipelines for the frontend.

 ## Table of Contents